A-Croshaw/cosbranok/README.md

  * The events and past events sections on the page will have three column design.

- * At a medium size screen the screen will show a two column design.
+ * At a medium size screen the screen will show a two-column design.

- * At mobile screen size the screen will show a single column design.
+ * At mobile screen size the screen will show a single-column design.

  * Headers breaking up the upcoming events and past events

- * External links to event websites and loctions shown on google maps.
+ * External links to event websites and locations shown on google maps.

  ![Events](documents/readme-images/events.png)